 Sometimes I find that branded products like cereal, condiments and snacks/chocolates are quite a bit more expensive in Greece due to the import taxes.
 If you live in Rhodes though, there are no import taxes and so that’s a nice little extra perk to living on a beautiful Greek island.

 It’s important to build a social circle when moving abroad to make your new place feel like a home away from home.
-Honestly, I have found it relatively difficult to make friends in Greece as it seems a very transient place – people come for 6 months, a year, two years and then leave.
+Honestly, I have found it relatively difficult to make friends in Greece at first as it seems a very transient place.
+People come for 6 months, a year, two years and then leave.

 If you put yourself out there though, befriending locals and fellow expats can help enrich your Greece experience.
 Some resources to consider are: